Calculate The Stair Angle

 So the length of stair railing that you need is 72.11 inches.
 Which brings us to another important point.
 Since most outdoor stair railings come in whole sizes like 3ft., 4ft., 5ft., etc. what do you do when your measurment is between 2 sizes?
 The answer is that you probably need to round up to the next size.
 In this case though, .11 inches isn't very much and we could probably move our posts closer together by that much and stick with the 72" or 6' railing.

 Once you have all of your measurements in hand, you're ready to order your outdoor railing system.
-Check out the fantastic Westbury Aluminum Railing System.
-It comes in multiple styles, sizes, and colors and it's easy for do-it-yourself installers.
+Check out the fantastic Westbury Aluminum Railing or Key-Link Aluminum Railing Systems Both come in multiple styles, sizes, and colors and it's easy for do-it-yourself installers.